2016 United States presidential election in New Jersey: Analysis

 Hillary Clinton's 55.5% of the vote was 2.9% less than Barack Obama's win in the state in 2012.
 Overall, the trend from 2012 to 2016 was that suburban areas of central and northern New Jersey voted more Democratic, while the shore and southern New Jersey voted more Republican.
 Clinton's most notable improvements over Obama in 2012 were seen in Union, Somerset, and Morris Counties.
-In Morris, Clinton came within 5% of winning the county, which had not voted for a Democratic presidential candidate since 1964.
+In Morris, Clinton came within 5% of winning the county, which had not voted for a Democratic presidential candidate since 1964, and would later vote Democratic in 2020.
 Clinton's stronger performance in the suburban towns of north-central New Jersey, such as Summit, Westfield, and Bridgewater, helped her narrowly win the 7th congressional district.

 On the other hand, southern New Jersey, especially Cumberland County and Salem County, voted significantly more Republican than they had in 2012.
 For example, even though Cumberland County voted Democratic in both 2012 and 2016, Clinton won it by just 6%, whereas Obama won it by nearly 24% in 2012.
-Donald Trump became the first Republican to win Gloucester County since George H. W. Bush in 1988.
-He also flipped the swing county of Salem, which he won by a commanding 15-point margin, signaling its shift to the right.
-Additionally, the four shore counties of Monmouth, Ocean, Atlantic, and Cape May all voted more Republican than they had in 2012.
-While Mitt Romney had won these four counties collectively by around 6% in 2012, Trump won them by 17% in 2016.
+Meanwhile, Trump flipped Salem County after Obama won it in 2012, and he also was the first Republican to win Gloucester County since 1988.
+Additionally, the four shore counties of Monmouth, Ocean, Atlantic, and Cape May all voted more Republican than they had in 2012, as Mitt Romney had won these four counties collectively by around 6% in 2012, but Trump won them by 17% in 2016.